Having the opportunity to invest $70k is a great achievement and presents many opportunities.

 A state government administers each of the 529 plans, and some states will let you write off the contribution on your state taxes.

-If you have a small business or are have an idea for one, investing $70,000 into it can lead to massive growth and gains.
+If you have a small business or are have a good idea for one, investing $70,000 into it can lead to massive growth and gains.

 Another option would be to invest in someone else’s business and become a silent partner.
 No matter which way you go, do your homework, make a plan, and make sure to execute.
 Small business is not for the faint of heart.

-While donating to charity is not going to give you a financial return, it will provide you with a fantastic return on your investment.
+While donating to charity is not going to give you any investment returns, it will provide you with a fantastic return on your investment.

 When you look at different bible verses on giving, it becomes clear that one of the reasons we were created was to give to others.
 When we give to our local church or other charities is brings life into perspective and helps us appreciate what we have.